-The Department of Radiation Oncology at the Perelman School of Medicine at the University of Pennsylvania seeks candidates for an Assistant Professor position in the non-tenure clinician educator track.
-Applicants must have a Ph.D. or equivalent degree.
-The successful applicant will have qualified residency training experience in the field of Medical Physics.
-Applicants must have demonstrated excellent qualifications in education and research.
+The Department of Radiation Oncology at the Perelman School of Medicine at the University of Pennsylvania seeks candidates for an Assistant Professor position in the non-tenure clinician-educator track.
+Expertise is required in the specific area of Medical Physics.
 ABR board eligibility in therapeutic radiological physics is required and ABR board certification is preferred or expected within the first two years.
 Recent graduates and current senior residents are encouraged to apply.
-The position will start no later than August 1, 2020.
+Applicants must have a Ph.D. or equivalent degree.

 Teaching responsibilities may include the teaching and training of radiation oncology residents, medical physics residents, medical physics graduate students, etc.

 Clinical responsibilities may include supporting a full range of clinical physics activities, such as proton therapy, linac-based radiation therapy, brachytherapy, etc. at the Perelman Center for Advanced Medicine.

 Research or scholarship responsibilities may include actively and independently contributing to departmental research.
 The department has a range of innovative research projects, which include but not limit to proton and x-ray FLASH therapy, real-time adaptive radiotherapy, motion management, auto-planning, and robustness optimization, etc. With increasing needs in automation and clinical decision support, candidates with clinical experience in implementing artificial intelligence or machine learning algorithms into clinical practice will be preferred.
 The position is not a pure research position; demonstration of clinical translation of research/new technology is essential.
 Evidence of scholarship is required in the Clinician-Educator track.

 This position will start on July 1, 2021.